 Contrary to popular belief, the building codes are not an instruction manual of how to construct a building.
 Little is said in the building code on issues such as what size or type of nails should be used, required wood sizes, etc. Much is said about issues such as required fire rating, required exits, exit lighting, etc.

-Many of the Building Code sections were written in response to injuries or deaths that occurred during a fire or other catastrophic event.
+Many of the building code sections were written in response to injuries or deaths that occurred during a fire or other catastrophic event such as the Triangle Shirtwaist Factory fire or the Cocoanut Grove Club fire.
 Other Building Code sections of the building codes deal with life safety issues, hazardous conditions, required ventilation, lighting, etc. For more information on fire protection and life safety, visit the National Fire Protection Association (NFPA™) web site.